KaiGuo20/KaiGuo20.github.io/_pages/about.md

 News
 =====
+**Dec.
+2025:** Our paper “A bioinspired neuromorphic tactile system: Merging MXene nanosheet sensors and MXene quantum dots memristor” is accepted by Nano Research!

 **Oct.
 2025:** New preprint! - “Reasoning by Exploration: A Unified Approach to Retrieval and Generation over Graphs” [[pdf]](https://arxiv.org/pdf/2510.07484)